 Riders of Charity

-Riders of Charity was founded in 2019, following the death of my mother from complications surrounding Alzheimer's Disease.
-I felt I needed to do something to raise awareness and funds for Alzheimer's Society, but had no idea what or how.
+In 2019 my mother passed away from complications surrounding Alzheimer's Disease.
+I felt I needed to do something to raise awareness and funds for Alzheimer's Society, but had no idea what to do or how.
 Alzheimer's is a cruel disease that robs the person you love of everything that made them who they are.
 Dementia leaves behind a shell that you still need to love and care for, reminding you with every visit that your loved one has all but gone.
 I needed to do my part to help fund further research and improve treatments.

-I had no idea what I was going to do, and explored many options until I passed by motorbike license in December 2019.
+I had no idea what I was going to do, and explored many options until I passed my motorbike test in December 2019.
 My mum was a rocker in the 1960's and always had fond memories of her days with motorbikes.
 I suddenly realised a motorbike ride would be the only logical option.
-My day job as a teacher requires a fake name online to avoid being found on social media.
-I decided to use my father first and middle name, Victor David.
-This now feels that both my parents are involved in the charity project and I am sure they would both be equally proud.
+I re-joined social media to research options and connect with local motorbike groups.
+At the time I was working as a teacher, so needed to use an alias to avoid being found by my students.
+I settled on the name Victor David, this was my father's first and middle names.
+In using my father's name it felt they were both involved in this venture.

 I started to plan the very first trip in early 2020.
 Lands End to John O'Groats is an extremely popular route, but it has been done so many times.
-I decided to take the long route and ride every challenging road I can find.
+I knew that if I wanted to raise money it needed to be more challenging or engaging.
+I decided to take the long route and ride every challenging road I can find, a bold choice for a rider with less than 6 months experience.
 Worried about going alone I invited a friend, but after a few social media posts it became clear that so many people wanted to join me.
 This was the spark that led to founding ROC in 2020.
-The ride finally went ahead in 2021, raising £8826.
+The ride finally went ahead in 2021, with over 20 riders from across the UK coming together to ride and raise money.
+After over 3000 miles and some very dodgy roads, we fundraised £8826.
 This money was divided equally between two charities; Alzheimer's Society and Mind UK.

-due to the success of the first run, I planned a second adventure.
-In 2022 we rode Ireland's 'Wild Atlantic Way', raising £7550.
-That money was split equally between; Alzheimer's Society, Air Ambulances UK, The Stroke Association and Mental Health Motorbike.
+Due to the success of the first run, I planned a second adventure for 2022.
+Again strangers from across the UK came together, heading out to ride Ireland's 'Wild Atlantic Way'.
+Over 10 days we raised a total of £7550.
+This money was split equally between; Alzheimer's Society, Air Ambulances UK, The Stroke Association and Mental Health Motorbike.
 We also raised £250 for the Irish Community Air Ambulance.

 We invite all members of the Motorbike Community to join us, all we ask is that each rider makes a donation to the cause.
 All financial costs incurred on the rides remain the responsibility of the individual rider.
 All money raised will be split equally between our chosen charities.